-Dr. Ward uses creative methodologies to advance equity in art education and qualitative inquiry.
-Additional areas of interest include cultural and critical theories, contemporary art, inquiry-based instruction, collaborative learning, and distance learning.
-Her scholarship appears in numerous journals, including Art Education, Art/Research International: A Transdisciplinary Journal, Knowledge Cultures, Studies in Art Education, Qualitative Inquiry, and Visual Arts Research.
-Dr. Ward has presented her work at international, national, and state conferences and has served as Art Education Editorial Review Board Member, National Art Education Association Pacific Regional Director of the Higher Education Division, and National Art Education Association Women’s Caucus Board Member (Outreach Coordinator and Research Coordinator).
-She teaches graduate courses in the online degree program at FSU.
+Dr. Ward’s research considers who and what matters in learning/teaching and why, in a program that connects the outside world both with humanity and art.
+Using creative approaches to inquiry, she explores posthuman and poststructural theories and concepts to reimagine learning/teaching otherwise and mend the world around us.
+Her scholarship can be found in Art Education, Art/Research International: A Transdisciplinary Journal, Arts & Humanities in Higher Education, IMAG, Journal of Embodied Research, Knowledge Cultures, Studies in Art Education, Qualitative Inquiry, and Visual Arts Research.
+Dr. Ward has exhibited her artwork in solo and group exhibitions in Australia, Colorado, Florida, Missouri, Maryland, New York, and South Carolina and has presented her work at international, national, and state conferences.
+She has served as Art/Research International: A Transdisciplinary Journal Section Editor, Art Education Editorial Review Board Member, National Art Education Association Pacific Regional Director of the Higher Education Division, and National Art Education Association Women’s Caucus Board Member (Outreach Coordinator and Research Coordinator).

 2015 PhD, University of Missouri; Department of Learning, Teaching, & Curriculum